Admission Procedures and Conditions

 Readmission Process After Withdrawal/Dismissal

-Students who have been dismissed from Argosy University based on failure to meet standards of academic progress for a period of greater than one year must reapply for admission.
+Students who have been withdrawn from Argosy University for a period of greater than one year must reapply for admission.
+These applicants must submit the materials required by the campus and program to which they are reapplying.
 Students who have been dismissed from Argosy University may apply for readmission one year after the dismissal but must provide demonstrable evidence of likely academic success to be considered.
 Students who have been dismissed from Argosy University and not readmitted to a program of study are prohibited from taking coursework at any Argosy University campus or online.
-Students who are readmitted after an absence of one year or more must complete all requirements of the program in the catalog for the year of readmission.
+Students who are readmitted after an absence of one year or more must complete all requirements of the program in the year of readmission.
 This may require additional course work, replacement of courses that have been substantially modified, and/or other academic requirements.

 Students who are administratively withdrawn from Argosy University for failing to remain continuously registered may petition for reinstatement if the period of absence is less than one year.
 If the petition for reinstatement is granted, students will continue in their existing program of study unless changes required by accrediting or regulatory bodies have been enacted during the period of absence.
 In such cases, the student will be required to complete the program with any such modifications.

 Students who have been withdrawn from the school for three years or more will be required to have all prior coursework re-evaluated for determination of relevancy to current practice.
-Faculty members appointed by the campus dean or program chair will conduct the evaluation of coursework.
+Faculty members appointed by the program chair will conduct the evaluation of coursework.

 Veterans Administration Benefits